THE YEARLY READER

 Gradually the Astros turned the corner thanks not so much to Lunhow’s early moves but to two young draftees from the McLane Era.
 Venezuelan native Jose Altuve, all 5’6”, 165 pounds of him, developed into a perennial batting champ, stolen base leader and Gold Glove recipient at second base, while southpaw Dallas Keuchel—not highly thought of when the topic of top Astros prospects came up—went from borderline Triple-A pitcher to A-list ace once he developed a slider that tripped up opponents.
 But some of the Crane Era’s early cadets were also starting to make an impact; outfielder George Springer made an immediate impression and became part of a trend of leadoff hitters doubling as free-swinging sluggers, while Puerto Rican shortstop Carlos Correa—the #1 pick in the 2012 amateur draft—debuted in 2015 at age 20 and, with all-around offensive potential and rapid upside, looked to become the star of stars at Houston.

-Just a pair of years removed from their atrocious 51-111 showing in 2013, the Astros looked as if they might beat Sports Illustrated’s World Series prediction to the punch by two full seasons.
-Under first-year manager A.J.
-Hinch, they qualified for the 2015 postseason as a wild card entrant and came within one late-game collapse of knocking out eventual world champion Kansas City in the American League Division Series.
-This led many prognosticators to rate the Astros highly for 2016, but a disastrous start greatly handicapped the team’s chances as it ultimately finished third in the AL West.
+Just a pair of years removed from their atrocious 51-111 showing in 2013, the Astros looked as if they might beat Sports Illustrated’s World Series prediction to the punch by two full seasons—qualifying for the postseason via the wild card under rookie manager A.J.
+Hinch and coming within one game of knocking out the eventual world champion Kansas City Royals in the divisional series.
+But the Astros tripped up and disappointed in 2016, missing the playoffs.
+From there, the team would try anything—anything—to bounce back.
+Thus the Houston front office began looking for an advantage beyond on-field talent and cutting-edge analytics.

-Taking charge offensively for the Astros was Jose Altuve, who brought home the AL Most Valuable Player award with his third batting title (at .346), his fourth straight campaign of at least 200 hits and team leads in runs (112) and steals (32).
+Whether illicitly or not, the Astro taking the charge offensively was Jose Altuve, who brought home the AL Most Valuable Player award with his third batting title (at .346), his fourth straight campaign of at least 200 hits and team leads in runs (112) and steals (32).
 More than assisting was George Springer, who paced the team with 34 homers and matched Altuve with 112 runs, and Carlos Correa, hitting high gear with a .315 average, 24 homers and 84 runs batted in—figures all the more impressive considering he missed nearly a third of the season to injury.

-That the Astros scored so often was routinely necessary given a pitching staff that was less than top-notch.
+That the Astros piled up the runs was a boon for a pitching staff that was less than top-notch.
 After suffering through an off-year in 2016, Dallas Keuchel returned to All-Star form and gave the Astros at least one source of strong stability in the rotation—until he suffered a neck injury that kept him out for two months.
-In his absence, the Astros somehow managed to maintain a winning pulse despite a staff ERA of near 5.00.
+In his absence, the Astros managed to maintain a winning pulse despite a staff ERA of near 5.00.

-After hitting a period of stagnation in mid-summer, two totally disparate events in the final week of August recharged the Astros back to contender status.
+After hitting a period of stagnation in mid-summer, two totally disparate events—none of which had to do with cheating—recharged the Astros back to prime contender status in the final week of August.

 The other pivotal moment came when Justin Verlander arrived in Houston.
 The tall, veteran right-hander had been a virtual icon in Detroit for 13 years, but the Tigers were looking at a rebuild of their own and began a clearance sale of their pricey star talent, with the $28 million-a-year Verlander as the headlining bait.
 Vested with the power to approve or decline, Verlander hemmed and hawed over a deal to the Astros and finally said yes—with literally two seconds to spare before the midnight deadline on August 31.
 The nail-biting acquisition would be worth it for the Astros, as Verlander won all five of his starts while posting a fantastic 1.06 ERA in a Houston uniform to end the regular season.

-For all of their offensive muscle and energetic, never-say-die work ethic, the Astros still came into the World Series as underdogs.
+For all of their offensive muscle, tough-minded pitching and as-yet-unexposed dugout tunnel shenanigans, the Astros still came into the World Series as underdogs.
 That was easily understood given the opponent: The Los Angeles Dodgers.

 The Dodgers entered 2017 having won the NL West for each of the previous four seasons, but continually found frustration in October with failure to reach the World Series.
-Interestingly, the team instituted a stand-pat attitude during the offseason, re-signing incumbent free agents (third baseman Justin Turner, starting pitcher Rich Hill and closer Kenley Jansen) while making only one modest acquisition by bringing second baseman Logan Forsythe onboard from Tampa Bay.
+Interestingly, the team instituted a stand-pat attitude during the offseason, re-signing incumbent free agents (third baseman Justin Turner, starting pitcher Rich Hill and closer Kenley Jansen) while making only one modest acquisition by bringing on second baseman Logan Forsythe from Tampa Bay.
 Already strained with a projected Opening Day payroll of $240 million—or nearly $10 million per player—the Dodgers exhaled confidence with their current roster and a robust farm system.
-But confidence turned into worries of miscalculation and mild panic as the Dodgers limped out to a 9-11 start.
-That’s when two players came completely out of nowhere to re-ignite the pilot light.
+But when that confidence was tested through a poor 9-11 start, two players came completely out of nowhere to re-ignite the pilot light.

 Taylor’s breakout partner would be Cody Bellinger, a promising farmhand who began the season at Triple-A—resigned to the likelihood that his time with the Dodgers would come later than sooner amid a crowded cast of prospects.
 But later became now when a plethora of injuries at the top necessitated an earlier-than-expected promotion.
-With a gorgeous and majestic upper-cut swing, the left-handed bashing Bellinger exceeded even his own expectations with a record-setting debut.
-He hit nine home runs in May and another 13 in June—including 10 over a 10-game stretch—as he became the latest in a string of young boppers (Trevor Story, Gary Sanchez, Aaron Judge, et al) to set marks for this many home runs over that many games to start a career.
-Opposing teams scrambled to get the book on Bellinger—but once they did, it still wasn’t enough to stop him as he bulked his home run total up to 39, breaking Frank Robinson’s 61-year-old mark for a NL rookie.
+With a gorgeous and majestic upper-cut swing, the left-handed bashing Bellinger exceeded even his own expectations with a record-setting debut—belting nine home runs in May and another 13 in June, including 10 over a 10-game stretch, to become the latest in a string of young boppers (Trevor Story, Gary Sanchez, Aaron Judge, et al) to set marks for this many home runs over that many games to start a career.
+Opposing teams scrambled to get the book on Bellinger—but once they did, it still wasn’t enough to stop him as he bulked up his home run total to 39, breaking Frank Robinson’s 61-year-old mark for a NL rookie.

 Having conquered the regular season, the Dodgers looked to shed the postseason monkey off their backs by nabbing their first pennant in 29 years, the longest such drought in franchise history.
 The quest would prove to be pleasantly easy, considering the competition.
 They brushed away the potent (and surprising) Arizona Diamondbacks in a three-game NLDS sweep, then effortlessly took apart the Chicago Cubs in five games at the NLCS, as the defending champions came off looking badly hungover from their historic triumph of a year earlier.